rmosolgo/graphql-ruby/guides/execution/migration.md

 There is some implementation in the code right now but it's not stable.
 Please open an issue to discuss.

+Query-level directives are not implemented yet, but will be.
+Please open an issue if you have a use case for this.

 ### `as:`

 `as:` is applied: arguments are passed into Ruby methods by their `as:` names instead of their GraphQL names.